top of page

 Edward Kimball wasn’t a rock star preacher.
 He didn’t lead a Bible Study packed with a hundred people or write a best seller.
 He was a Sunday School teacher to a group of teenage boys.
 What set him apart is the same thing that set apart many of the ordinary, imperfect men and women we read about in God’s Word — he chose to believe and obey God — and his faith set God’s trajectory in motion.

 Hebrews 11 is sometimes referred to as the “faith chapter.”
 We can read account after account of those who chose to believe and obey God, beginning with Abel.
 Verse 4 is interesting, because it tells us, “And by faith Abel still speaks, even though he is dead.”
 This is an example of God’s trajectory in motion and points us to a truth that so many of us miss — that the faith of these men and women we read about in God’s Word is still impacting lives today, including yours and mine.
 Every man, woman and child who read God’s Word is impacted by the faith of these men and women who chose to believe and obey God.
-That’s the power of God’s trajectory!
-It holds more power and potential than we can imagine.
-Enough power and potential to continue impacting lives until Christ returns.
+The power of God’s trajectory holds more potential than we can imagine.
+Enough to continue impacting lives until Christ returns.

 After reading about all the heroes of faith who chose to believe and obey God, chapter 12 begins with a call to action that hinges on the testimonies of the faithful men and women who have gone before us…